fermyon/fwf-examples/samples/bulk-redirects/README.md

 # Bulk redirect requests

-This sample illustrates how you could bulk redirect requests using an object to map incoming an incoming requests URL to a configured redirect.
+This sample illustrates how you could bulk redirect requests using an object to map incoming requests to a configured redirection target.

 ## Run the Spin App on your machine